Florida Senator holds Miami Beach hearing on rising sea level

-MIAMI BEACH, April 22 Climate change is already impacting south Florida coastal communities, which could see a three-foot rise in sea level by the end of the century, a panel of officials and scientists testified at a U.S. Senate hearing on Miami Beach on Tuesday.
+MIAMI BEACH Climate change is already impacting south Florida coastal communities, which could see a three-foot rise in sea level by the end of the century, a panel of officials and scientists testified at a Senate hearing on Miami Beach on Tuesday.

 Part of a series of statewide meetings organized by Nelson, the hearing coincided with Earth Day.